A Gift Guide for the Busy Small Business Owner (What to Gift Yourself This Year in Life & Business)

 Stop spinning your wheels trying to come up with what to post each week.
 These tools make planning and repurposing content easier:

-• Airtable Content Hub – I use Colie James’ template to organize my long-form content and break it down into smaller pieces that fit every platform.
-You can easily modify and duplicate it for multiple brands under your business if needed.
+Airtable Content Hub – After initial content planning in the Capture the Chaos Planner (see below), I use Colie James’ digital template to organize my long-form content and break it down into smaller pieces that fit every platform.
+There are a ton if helpful sections for all of things that you may need to access quickly, and you can easily modify and duplicate it for multiple brands under your business if needed.
 Just $9!

 SEO, Searchability & Visibility

-• Google Search Console – Submit or update your sitemap to make sure your site and blog posts are indexed.
+Google Search Console – Submit or update your sitemap to make sure that your website and blog posts are being indexed.
 Free!

-• Pinterest – Treat it like a search engine, not just a social media platform.
-Pinning blog posts, freebies, and services creates long-lasting traffic to your offers.
-Free, with an option to run paid ads!
+Pinterest Business Account – Quickly create or convert your personal account.
+Treat Pinterest like the visual search engine that it is, and not just like a social media platform.
+Pinning your blog posts, freebies, and services (using keywords in the pin titles and descriptions, of course!) creates long-lasting traffic to your offers.
+It’s free, with an option to run paid ads!
+More info on using Pinterest for your business here.

 See also: Why Your Business Needs an Evergreen Resource Library.